mcculloughembedded/3435/instructions/order.md

 I use [JLCPCB](https://jlcpcb.com/) for all my PCBs.
-The requirements for a different PCB manufacturer will be similar but different to what is outlined here.

-# PCB Output Files

-At a minimum, PCB manufacturers require gerber and drill files to make the PCBs.

-Consult the requirements of your chosen PCB manufacturer to know what they require.
-For example, JLCPCB's website states that they require the following layers
-* Top Copper
-* Bottom Copper
-* Top Solder Mask
-* Bottom Solder Mask
-* Top Silkscreen
-* Bottom Silkscreen
-* Board Outline
+# JLCPCB Datapacks

-Each half of the keyboard is it's own [KiCad](https://www.kicad.org/) project.
+Each half of the keyboard is its own PCB order.
-Install KiCad and open each project using the *.kicad_pro* files in the `/pcbs/left` and `/pcbs/right` folders.

-PCB manufactures often specify how to export gerber files correctly for different PCB software.
-I used KiCad 7 and followed [these instructions](https://jlcpcb.com/help/article/how-to-generate-gerber-and-drill-files-in-kicad-7).
+There are datapacks on the [Releases](https://github.com/mcculloughembedded/3435/releases) page with the required output files to order the PCBs from JLCPCB.

-If you would like JLCPCB to assemble the PCBs for you, you must provide them with a bill of materials and a pick and place file.
+These datapacks include a bill of materials and pick and place file excluding all top side components and the hot-swap sockets on the bottom side.

-JLCPCB has very specific requirements for these files.
-KiCad does not export these files in the correct format for JLCPCB.
-You have to edit them manually.
-Consult the [JLCPCB documentation](https://jlcpcb.com/help/article/How-to-generate-the-BOM-and-Centroid-file-from-KiCAD) for more details.
+> :warning: **Disclaimer**<br>
+The datapacks are unverified.
+I did not have JLCPCB assemble everything for me.
+Make sure to double check everything before ordering!

+If you like to generate the output files yourself, there is a short discussion about doing so in the [Do It Yourself](#Do It Yourself) section.

 # Order from JLCPCB
 ## Gerbers
 The following options must be selected when uploading the output files.
 Use your discretion for any other listed options.